zkotti/fun-in-lockdown/guide.md

 ### **Dark Matter and Dark Energy**

-Dark matter is an undiscovered yet matter way different from the normal mater or anti-matter that interact with gravity and doesn't reflect any light, so as a result is also invisible and that's way it's called 'Dark' matter.
+Dark matter is an undiscovered yet matter way different from the normal matter or anti-matter, that interact with gravity and doesn't reflect any light, so, as a result, it is, also, invisible and that's why it's called 'Dark' matter.

- Its presence is implied in a variety of astrophysical observations, including gravitational effects that cannot be explained by accepted theories of gravity unless more matter is present than can be seen.
+ Its presence is implied in a variety of astrophysical observations, including gravitational effects, that cannot be explained by accepted theories of gravity, unless more matter is present than can be seen.
 For this reason, most experts think that dark matter is abundant in the universe and that it has had a strong influence on its structure and evolution.

- Primary evidence for dark matter comes from calculations showing that many galaxies would fly apart, or that they would not have formed or would not move as they do, if they did not contain a large amount of unseen matter
+ Primary evidence for dark matter comes from calculations, showing that many galaxies would fly apart, or that they would not have formed or would not move as they do, if they did not contain a large amount of unseen matter.

  Source: [https://en.wikipedia.org/wiki/Dark_matter](https://en.wikipedia.org/wiki/Dark_matter)